jasoncox576/CHIP-8_EMU/README.md

 # CHIP-8_EMU
 A fully-functional [CHIP-8 Emulator](https://en.wikipedia.org/wiki/CHIP-8) written in Rust.
 Final project for CS429H, Spring 2021 semester.

-CHIP-8 Emulators are widely considered to be a good intro project for those interested in making emulators for retro game consoles.
+A CHIP-8 Emulator is widely considered to be a good intro project for those interested in making emulators for retro game consoles.
 As a very old virtual ISA, CHIP-8 escapes many of the complexities that emerge when working with real hardware.
 The CHIP-8 language itself was invented in the late 1970s in order to make it easy to write cross-platform games and programs for the various hobbyist computers of the day.

 It has a nicely simplified virtual architecture: